Above, a beautifully matched coral pin-pendant by Lorraine Waatsa. 1.75 inches across. $485 (TUCSON)

-A sandcast pendant by Lance Plummer, a young silversmith coming on to the scene.
-Check out his bracelet in the Bracelet Gallery.
-1 inch across and $200 (TUCSON) Next is one of Colin Coonsis’ fauxpal and fluorite pendants.
+Next is one of Colin Coonsis’ fauxpal and fluorite pendants.
 This one is 2.5 inches long and $160.
 The last two photos in the row are of a reversible pendant also by Colin.
 This one is inlaid with turquoise and serpentine.
 It is 1 7/8 inches long and 1 3/8 inches wide. $200.
-(SANTA FE)
+(SANTA FE) The jet and turquoise pendant was made by Wayne Muskett, 1.75 inches long and $270 (SANTA FE)

 At left is a sandcast stamped pin by Alison Manuelito.
 1 inch long by 1.5 wide and $60.
 In the center is a spiral pendant set with a single piece of turquoise by Mildred Kee Parkhurst.
 3 inches long incuding the bale and $260.
 The Hopi maiden overlay pendant at right was made by Ruben Saufkie.
 2.25 inches long and $375.
-A Gold lip Mother of Pearl shell corn pendant with inlaid coral, jet, turquoise and malachite by Tracy Bowekaty.
-1 inch long and 3/4 of an inch wide. $50 (ALL in SANTA FE)
+An Anak’china or Longhair katsina overlay pendant by Emmett Navakuku.
+2 3/8 inches long and $500.
+(ALL in SANTA FE)

 The three pins above were all made by Edith Kee.
 The first two in the row are 1.25 inches wide while the two at right are 1 3/8 inches wide.
 Each $90 and all in SANTA FE.